warriorhub/warriorhub.github.io/index.md

 * Jordan Wong
 * Alicia Luck

+---

+### Team Contract

+Our team's code of conduct can be found in the [Team Contract](https://docs.google.com/document/d/1tgecXyrKeLgYMAdy3Xhf0NZaTgcaG1QSbqhRyxEmIIQ/edit?usp=sharing)

+---

 ## Our Github

 View our organization on Github [here](https://github.com/warriorhub)

-## Team Contract
-Our team's code of conduct can be found in the [Team Contract](https://docs.google.com/document/d/1tgecXyrKeLgYMAdy3Xhf0NZaTgcaG1QSbqhRyxEmIIQ/edit?usp=sharing)
+---

+### Project Milestones

+Here are our goals throughout this project, separated into Milestones.
+They can also be found on our organization's Github.

+Project Milestone 1: TBD

+Project Milestone 2: TBD

+Project Milestone 3: TBD

+---

 ## Deployment
 Our running application is [here](https://github.com/warriorhub/warriorhub).
 It is currently not working.

 ## User Guide

+This section provides a walkthrough of the WarriorHub user interface and its capabilities.

+---

 ### Approach